webrecorder/wsgiprox/README.rst

 .. code:: python

     from wsgiprox.wsgiprox import WSGIProxMiddleware
-    from wsgiprox.resolvers import FixedResolver

-    application = WSGIProxMiddleware(application, FixedResolver('/prefix/'), 'wsgiprox')
+    application = WSGIProxMiddleware(application, '/prefix/', 'wsgiprox')

-With the above configuration, the middleware is configured to add a prefix of ``/prefix/`` to any url, unless it is to the "fixed" host ``wsgiprox``.
+With the above configuration, the middleware is configured to add a prefix of ``/prefix/`` to any url, unless it is to the proxy host ``wsgiprox``.
 Assuming a WSGI server running on port 8080, the middleware would translate HTTP/S proxy connections to a non-proxy WSGI request, and pass to the wrapped application:

 *  Proxy Request: ``curl -x "localhost:8080" "http://example.com/path/file.html?A=B"``